Therapy for College Students

 Rooted Together

-Prefer not to engage in open-format discussions or are uncomfortable with group conversations.
+Prefer in-person open-format discussions or find comfort with group conversations

 01